poojavjpy/HHO-Based-Fused-Model-for-Locust-Detection/README.md

-# HHO-Based-Fused-Model-for-Locust-Detection
+# 🚀 HHO-Based Fusion of YOLOv5 & YOLOv8 for Enhanced Locust Detection
-🔍 A deep learning–based object detection model for locust identification using a fused YOLOv5 + YOLOv8 ensemble.
-The proposed method employs Harris Hawks Optimization (HHO)–based fusion, leveraging the strengths of YOLOv5 and YOLOv8 to build a fast and reliable locust detector for real-world agricultural monitoring.
+🔍 A deep learning–based object detection model for locust identification using an HHO-optimized fusion of YOLOv5 and YOLOv8.

 ## 📌 Project Overview
-This is the official repository for my research paper.
+This is the official repository for my research work:

+"HHO-Based Fusion of YOLOv5 and YOLOv8 for Enhanced Locust Detection" (DOI: 10.5281/zenodo.14996737)

-This study proposes an optimized fusion approach for locust detection in agricultural images using a combination of YOLOv5 and YOLOv8 models.
-The fusion is performed through Harris Hawks Optimization (HHO), effectively leveraging the strengths of both architectures to achieve higher accuracy and robustness.
-The dataset has been carefully curated, annotated, and augmented for this specific task.
+This study proposes a Harris Hawks Optimization (HHO)–based fusion framework that combines the strengths of YOLOv5 and YOLOv8 for accurate and efficient locust identification.
+The dataset has been curated, annotated, and augmented specifically for this task.
-This repository presents the implementation and performance evaluation of the proposed HHO-based fused YOLOv5–YOLOv8 model for real-world locust identification in smart farming applications.
+This repository presents the implementation, fusion process, and performance evaluation of the proposed HHO-based fused YOLOv5–YOLOv8 model for real-world locust identification in smart farming applications.
 The study was conducted on:

 1️⃣ A curated dataset specifically prepared for locust detection.